MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 `Set-DNSServerForwarder` PowerShell cmdlet.

 > [!NOTE]
-> DNS root hints not be used unless your forwarders fail to respond.
+> DNS root hints will not be used unless your forwarders fail to respond.

 ### [PowerShell](#tab/powershell)